thindil/steamsky/bin/doc/MODDING.md

   faction.
 Must be valid skill name from *data/game.dat* file
 * Attribute `baseicon`: hexadecimal number of character used as base icon for this faction on map.
 Must be valid UTF-8 character from current map font.
-* Attribute `weaponskill`: Name of skill skill used by favorite weapon of that faction.
+* Attribute `weaponskill`: Name of skill used by favorite weapon of that faction.
 Must be valid skill name from *data/game.dat* file.
 * Tags `relation`: Relation of this faction with other faction.
 All factions must have this tags for each faction (even for self).
-    - Optional attribute `action`: What to do with this relation.
+    * Optional attribute `action`: What to do with this relation.
 Possible values are: "add" (add this relation, default option) or "update" (update this relation).
-    - Attribute `faction` is faction index to which relation will be set.
+    * Attribute `faction` is faction index to which relation will be set.
-    - Attributes `minreputation`, `maxreputation`, `reputation`: starting reputation with selected faction.
+    * Attributes `minreputation`, `maxreputation`, `reputation`: starting reputation with selected faction.
 If it should have random reputation, use attribute `minreputation` for minimum level of reputation and `maxreputation` for maximum level of reputation.
 If it should be constant reputation, use attribute `reputation`.
 Minimum value is -100 and maximum is 100.
-    - Attribute `friendly`: did selected faction is friendly to this faction.
+    * Attribute `friendly`: did selected faction is friendly to this faction.
       Value `Y` means `Yes`, value `N` means `No`.
 Used mostly to generate enemy ships.
 * Tag `description`: In game description of item.
 Can have any value.
 * Tags `foodtype`: Types of items used as food by this faction members.
 If no `foodtype` tags inside faction, that faction members can't be hungry.
-    - Attribute `name`: Name of item type used as food.
+    * Attribute `name`: Name of item type used as food.
 Must be valid item type from *data/game.dat* file.
-    - Optional attribute `action`: What to do with this food.
+    * Optional attribute `action`: What to do with this food.
 Possible values
       are: "add" (add this food, default option) or "remove" (remove this food).
 * Tags `drinktype`: Types of items used as drink by this faction members.
 If no `drinktype` tags inside faction, that faction members can't be hungry.
-    - Attribute `name`: Name of item type used as food.
+    * Attribute `name`: Name of item type used as food.
 Must be valid item type from *data/game.dat* file.
-    - Optional attribute `action`: What to do with this drink.
+    * Optional attribute `action`: What to do with this drink.
 Possible values
       are: "add" (add this drink, default option) or "remove" (remove this drink).
 * Tags `flags`: Various info about faction (optional tag).
-    - Attribute `name`: Name of flag.
+    * Attribute `name`: Name of flag.
 Possible values: `nogender` faction don't have genders and use male names as default, `diseaseimmune` faction members cannot become ill, no disease event for this faction, `nofatigue` faction members don't get tired so, they can't rest and regenerate